JAYARAJ2014/material-demo/README.md

 Declared a constant named MaterialComponents and imported and exported it from the same module .
 Imported MaterialModule in to the app.module.ts

+##  Typography
 class="mat-display-4" is used for display class.
-Typography

 added mat-headline and subheading classes to substitute for h1 etc.

+added mat-body for body text